Skip to content

 • Python: 3.11 or higher

-• Operating System: Linux, macOS, or Windows (with WSL2 recommended)
+• Operating System: Linux, macOS, or Windows (WSL2 recommended)

 Prerequisites